jtbiehl/jtbiehl.github.io/_pages/about.md

 Prior to joining the School of Computing and Information, I was a Principal Scientist and Research Group Leader at FX Palo Alto Laboratory.
 At FXPAL, my team focused on developing IoT technologies and applications to transform the future of work.
 I led the creation of large cloud-based distributed systems, large deployments of sensors and devices, and formal evaluations of authentic use in day-to-day operations.
 These deployments exist in both research and commercial settings in some of the worlds largest organizations.

-Students
+Graduate Students
 -----
-I am currently looking for motivated graduate students.
-If you are interested in pursuing aa research project with me, please stop by my office or send mail.
+I am currently seeking motivated graduate students for funded research opportunities.
+If you are interested in pursuing a research project with me, please stop by my office or send mail.